Your Guide to Booking Your First Massage and faqs

 How will I feel afterward?

 Most clients feel relaxed, calm, and less tense.
 Some experience mild soreness (similar to a light workout), especially after deep tissue work.
-Drinking water and taking it a bit easy after your massage helps your body recover comfortably.
+Drinking water and taking it easy after your massage helps your body recover comfortably.

 Is it normal to feel emotional during or after a massage?